Tip #1: Have a Photo

 (Watch this video on how to add a phone number to your PetHub account.)

 Like everything else, leashes sometimes need to be replaced--especially if your pup thinks it’s a chew toy!
+Choose a quality leash that’s harder to damage like this one.
 Check the latch regularly to be sure the spring is operating properly, and examine the entire leash for any signs of damage.
+Check out dog collars on Chewy!

 It may be tempting to take your dog for a walk and get your errands done at the same time but don't do it if your errands require you to leave your dog outside while you enter the store.
 If you leave your dog unattended outside, you increase the risk of your dog getting stolen or escaping and getting lost.